FormatterKit/FormatterKit/README.md

 Think of this as a production-ready alternative to `NSArray -componentsJoinedByString:`. `TTTArrayFormatter` comes with internationalization baked-in, and provides a concise API that allows you to configure for any edge cases.

+## Demo

+Build and run the `FormatterKit Example` project in Xcode to see an inventory of the available `FormatterKit` components.

 ### Example Usage

 ``` objective-c